Jirka-Mayer/BachelorThesis/thesis-text.md

 ## Differences to PrIMuS

 Mashcima encoding is very similar to the agnostic PrIMuS encoding, but there are some deliberate changes introduced.
-Mashcima encoding has on purpouse shorter token names.
-This aims to aid readability, when manually annotating.
+Mashcima encoding has on purpose shorter token names.
+This aims to aid readability when manually annotating.
 The goal is to fit one staff of tokens onto the screen.
 Common tokens, like quarter notes (`q5`), are also quick to get typed.
 We also decided to use characters that look like the musical symbols they encode (sharps `#5`, flats `b5`, barlines `|`).

 The pitch is also encoded differently.
 In PrIMuS agnostic encoding, every token has a pitch - even a barline.
-The pitch might not be useful, but it's present, to smplify working with the encoding.
+The pitch might not be useful, but it's present, to simplify working with the encoding.
 We decided to leave some tokens without pitch information.
-That complicates the code, but makes the annotation more user-friendly.
+That complicates the code but makes the annotation more user-friendly.

-Also the specific pitch values are different.
-PrIMuS indexes lines and spaces separately and the line zero is the first ledger line below the staff.
+Also, the specific pitch values are different.
+PrIMuS indexes lines and spaces separately and line zero is the first ledger line below the staff.
 We tried to improve on this by putting the line zero at the center of the staff.
 This makes the pitch values vertically symmetric.
 We also removed the separation of lines and spaces and we use just an integer value.
 That simplifies the code that deals with pitch information.
 This integer value is then odd in spaces and even on lines.

 ## Extensibility

 Because the CVC-MUSCIMA dataset contains such a wide range of symbols, we didn't want to create an encoding that would capture every possible symbol in the dataset.
 Most of these unusual symbols are present in only a few places and adding them to the encoding would make everything much more complicated, for little to no return.
 Therefore the Mashcima encoding contains the `?` token.
 This token should be placed into gold data whenever we encounter a symbol (or a group of symbols) that cannot be represented by our encoding.
-This `?` token acts as a marker, that we cannot fully represent specific place in the staff.
+This `?` token acts as a marker, that we cannot fully represent a specific place in the staff.
 It can then be used to filter out such bars or just to find such places if the encoding was ever extended in the future.

 <!--note durations-->
 As mentioned in previous sections, there are missing some note and rest durations.
 These can be easily added when needed.
-These new tokens would follow the rules that are posed onto all the current notes and rests.
+These new tokens would follow the rules that are imposed onto all the current notes and rests.

 <!--dynamics-->
 <!--tuplets and other attachments-->
-Similarly there are many symbols that are not present in the encoding, but could be easily added.
+Similarly, many symbols are not present in the encoding but could be easily added.
 Dynamics cannot be encoded right now.
-They are ignored as if they wasn't present at all.
-They could be added as after attachments.
-Same applies to additional tuplets or simmilar ornaments.
+They are ignored as if they weren't present at all.
+They could be added as *after attachments*.
+The same applies to additional tuplets or similar ornaments.

 <!--grace notes-->
-Special place have grace notes.
-They look like little notes, they do not affect the rythm and are considered an ornament attached to another note.
-PrIMuS agnostic encoding can represent them, but at the expense of adding a lot of additional tokens.
+Grace notes are special.
+They look like little notes, they do not affect the rhythm and are considered an ornament attached to another note.
+PrIMuS agnostic encoding can represent them but at the expense of adding a lot of additional tokens.
 We decided not to bloat our vocabulary with symbols that aren't very abundant in the CVC-MUSCIMA dataset.
 They are present in a few places in the evaluation dataset and are represented by the `?` token.

 <!--chords-->
 A chord is two or more notes played simultaneously.
-Currently there is no way of encoding simultaneous notes.
+Currently, there is no way of encoding simultaneous notes.
 Since chords usually share a stem, they could maybe be represented via after attachments.
 Maybe if we encoded the top-most note of a chord as a regular note and then added one "notehead" token for every remaining note, we could represent a chord.
 But there are problems with having multiple accidentals.
-Either way it would be interesting to explore in some future work.
+Either way, it would be interesting to explore in some future work.

 <!--text-->
 Text (like lyrics and tempo) is also ignored.
 It is not encoded by even the `?` token.